-Forms 11.3 and 11.4

-Who has access to Forms 11.3 and 11.4?
+Forms 11.3 and 11.4 Who has access to Forms 11.3 and 11.4?
 Form 11.3 is the Confidential Documents Cover Sheet that is used to list confidential documents that are filed with the court.
 Form 11.3 makes it possible for the public to see what confidential documents were filed, and is accessible to the public.
 Form 11.3 is accessible to the parties, participants, and the public.
 Form 11.4 is the Confidential Information Form, and is used to file confidential information that has been segregated from public court filings.
 Parties have access to Form 11.4, unless the Form 11.4 contains information that cannot be disclosed to parties under the Rules of Juvenile Protection Procedure.
 Participants and the public have access to Form 11.4 only if ordered by the court.

+court.

-Can we modify Forms 11.3 and 11.4 for local use?
+Forms 11.3 and 11.4 Can we modify Forms 11.3 and 11.4 for local use?
 No. The forms should not be modified for local use.
-Forms 11.3 and 11.4 are posted on the Judicial Branch's website.
+Forms 11.3 and 11.4 are posted on the Judicial Branch's website .
 If a judge segregates confidential information from a public court order, does the judge have to use Form 11.4?
 A judge is not required to use Form 11.4 if the judge chooses to segregate confidential information from a public court order.
 Instead, the judge may include a "Confidential Attachment to Order."
 Form 11.4 was designed for use by filers when submitting confidential information to the court.
 While it can be used by judges, it was not designed for this purpose.

-Should filers submit a

-Form 11.4 with every

-document that contains
+Should filers submit a Form 11.4 with every document that contains confidential information?

-confidential information?

 Yes.
-Filers should submit a Form 11.4 with every document that contains confidential information, even if the confidential information has already been provided on a Form 11.4 filed earlier in the case.
-This makes it much easier for the judge and others looking at the document to locate the confidential information.
+Filers should submit a Form 11.4 with every document that contains confidential information, unless the confidential information refers to a child or foster parent using a pseudonym that has already been provided on a Form 11.4 filed earlier in the case.
+In those situations, the filer can refer to the previously-filed Form 11.4, but should state the date it was filed ("Child 1 is identified on Form 11.4, filed July 1, 2016.").

-Issues Specific to Social Workers and Guardians ad Litem

-How should social workers segregate confidential information and documents from reports generated through SSIS?
+Issues Specific to Social Workers and Guardians ad Litem How should social workers segregate confidential information and documents from reports generated through SSIS?
+Social workers can find guidance in DHS Bulletin #16-68-06 on how to prepare reports generated through SSIS for filing.

-Case plans generated through SSIS are in Word format, which makes it possible to segregate the confidential information and file it on a Form 11.4 or under a Form 11.3.

 Social workers are not required to segregate the identities of sexual assault victims from reports filed in adoption cases, because adoption cases are confidential cases.
 How should social workers file the signatures of foster parents when they sign the out-of-home placement plans?
 Social workers should have the foster parents sign the out-of-home placement plan on a separate page, and should file that page as a confidential document.
 Both typographical and facsimile signatures are permissible.
 (A typographical signature is typed in the form /s/ John Smith.
 A facsimile signature is a scanned image of a signature on paper.)
 Do tribal social workers have to use Forms 11.3 and 11.4 when they submit reports to the court?
 Yes.
 Tribal social workers are subject to the same information segregation requirements as non-tribal social workers.